josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Meta frameworks are larger toolboxes for building full-fledged apps and sites, and include many of the pieces you'd need for a non-trivial project missing in front-end frameworks, like page routing, data stores, better control over SEO, and in some cases, image handling and APIs—usually just about everything except the database.

+So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about anything.

-<Highlight>So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about anything.</Highlight>
+<Callout class="former-highlight">So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about anything.</Callout>

 **One particularly nice thing about SvelteKit is that its output can be whatever you want.** It can function as a static site generator (as it does in my case), but it's also capable of generating apps with server-side rendering, or a mixture of server-side and static, or even full-fledged Node apps.